ChasJC23/MyLangCompiler/plan.md

 ### Prefix Flush

-During parsing, when encountering a prefix operator of lower priority than the most recently parsed operator, a prefix flush occurrs.
-This phenomenon only concerns a single term in the expression, applying the prefix operator and returning to the original priority level the parser was working at.
+During parsing, when encountering a prefix operator of lower precedence than the most recently parsed operator, a prefix flush occurrs.
+This phenomenon only concerns a single term in the expression, applying the prefix operator and returning to the original precedence level the parser was working at.
 Functionally, this means for an expression such as `2 * -x * y`, it is parsed `2 * (-x) * y`.
-However, as `-x` still has a lower priority, `-2 * x * y` is parsed `-(2 * x * y)`.
+However, as `-x` still has a lower precedence, `-2 * x * y` is parsed `-(2 * x * y)`.

 ### Colliding Operator Symbols